makerdao/market-maker-keeper/README.md

 containing parameters like spreads, maximum engagement etc. Please see the _"Bands configuration"_ section below for more details regarding keeper mechanics.

+All these keepers are currently only capable of market-making on the SAI/W-ETH (for OasisDEX and RadarRelay) and SAI/ETH (for EtherDelta) pairs.
+Changing it would require making some changes to their source code.
+Having said that, that change seems to be pretty trivial.

 This repo also contains an auxiliary tool called `oasis-market-maker-cancel`, which may be used for emergency cancelling all market maker orders on OasisDEX if the keeper gets stuck or dies for some reason, or if the network becomes congested.